 At the start of the year we welcomed four new teachers to our school.
-Miss Jones in Year 1, Miss Atkins in Year 3, Miss Clarke in Year 4 while Miss Lewis began her Welsh Language Sabbatical, and Miss Stephens in Year 5.
-However, we did say fond farewells to Miss Strong, our long-serving School Business Manager, who had been part of The Dell family since 2011, and Lizzie Peckham after 15 years of outstanding teaching.
+Miss Jones in Year 1, Miss Atkins in Year 3, Miss Clarke in Year 4, and Miss Stephens in Year 5.
+However, we did say fond farewells to Miss Strong, our long-serving School Business Manager, who had been part of The Dell family since 2011, and Lizzie Peckham after 18 years of outstanding teaching.
 We also said goodbye to Miss Addison, who is moving on to new opportunities after four dedicated years at The Dell.
 We thank all for everything they contributed to school life; they will be missed.